Mohegan Sun: Economic impact

 Mohegan Sun is one of the largest employers in southeastern Connecticut, with an estimated workforce of approximately 8,000 employees as of 2018.
+The resort plays a major role in the local economy by supporting jobs in hospitality, gaming, retail, food service, and entertainment.

 The casino contributes a significant share of its slot machine revenue to the state of Connecticut, as required by a revenue-sharing agreement between the Mohegan Tribe and the state government.
 As of fiscal year 2018, Mohegan Sun reported net revenues of approximately $1.07 billion.

 While the resort has generated substantial economic benefits for the Mohegan Tribe and surrounding municipalities, it has also faced financial challenges.
 By 2012, Mohegan Sun and its neighboring competitor, Foxwoods Resort Casino, were burdened with large debts stemming from economic downturns and increased competition from casinos in neighboring states.

 In addition, some local governments have raised concerns about increased demand on public services, such as law enforcement, infrastructure, and social welfare programs, due to the volume of visitors and employees the resort brings into the region.

+Despite these issues, Mohegan Sun remains a cornerstone of the region's tourism industry and continues to invest in its facilities and programming to attract new visitors.